Cyrano71/FullNode-Bitcoin/README.md

 ### Prerequisites

-You need to install Node JS
+You need to install Node JS and Python version 3.0 or more

 ### Installing